Theo-D/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 0-reset_to_98.c - contains the definition for a function that takes a pointer to an int as parameter and updates the value it points to to 98.
 0-strcat.c - Contains the definition for a function that concatenates two strings.
+0-memset.c - Contains the definition fora function that fills memory with a constant byte.
 1-swap.c - Contains the definition for a function that swaps the values of two integers.
 1-strncat.c - Contains the definition for a function that concatenates two strings.
 2-strlen.c - Contains the definition for a function that counts the length of a given string.